Principle Investigator

 • Hee Jung Jeong

 Hee Jung graduated from Vanderbilt University in the Summer of 2025.
-She will be joining Sogang University in Seoul, South Korea as an assistant professor in Clinical Psychology.
+She joined the faculty at Sogang University in Seoul, South Korea as an assistant professor in Clinical Psychology.
 There she will be leading the Stress and Resilience (STAR) lab.

 • Shuti Wang